Leccinum scabrum - Brown Birch Bolete

 Tubes and pores

-The small, circular tubes are off-white and the pores are similarly coloured.
-When bruised, the pores do not undergo a colour change.
+The small, circular tubes are broadly adnexed (but not adnate) to the stem; they are 1 to 2cm long, off-white, and terminate in pores that are similarly coloured, sometimes with brownish spots.
+When bruised, the pores do not undergo a rapid colour change but gradually turn slightly browner.

 Stem